akumina/AkuminaDev/FrontEndSimple/README.md

 ```

-* config.json within your widget directory (if you created the sub already)
+* config.json within your widget directory (if you created the stub already)
 ```javascript
  "Definition": {
         "Name": "MyWidget",